syncfusion-content/jsp-docs/jsp/PivotGauge/Getting-Started.md

 ## Create PivotGauge widget

-You can create a JSP Project and add necessary scripts and styles with the help of the given JSP Getting Started Documentation.
+You can create a JSP application and add necessary scripts and styles with the help of the given [JSP Getting Started Documentation.](/jsp/Getting-Started)

-Create a first JSP file in Xampp and name it appropriately with `.jsp` extension and also place it under the newly created sample folder.
-For example, say Index.jsp with the initial code as shown below -

 Refer the required scripts and CSS files in your JSP page as mentioned below in order to render the PivotGauge control -